joshuadowding/jdowding.me/_posts/2019-07-05-Portfolio.md

 ---
 layout: post
-title: Esperus CMS
-subtitle: Esperus Content Management System
+title: Internal Content Management System
-tags: test
+subtitle: Esperus Systems
+image: /img/portfolio/bombjour-1.jpg
 categories: portfolio
+hidden: true
+tags:
+ - Web Application
+ - ASP.NET MVC
+ - Visual Basic .NET
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).